Skip to product information

 • Dimensions: 7.25 inches in Diameter and 1.5 inches Tall.

 • Condition: Vintage - Used.
 Excellent Condition.
-There are no cracks, chips or scratches except for normal wear and use.
+There are no cracks, chips or scratches except as acceptable for normal wear and use.
 There is no cloudiness in this dish.
 Please review all pictures and make sure you love this item before purchasing, we can't accept returns.
 Please remember these are VINTAGE and ANTIQUE items, they are NOT new, every effort has been made to show any scratches, wear and tear and imperfections.

 View full details